canonical/ubuntu-cloud-docs/oci/oci-how-to/deploy-pro-container-on-pro-kubernetes-cluster.rst

-Since your Ubuntu Pro container image is in a private registry, you will need to create a `secret <https://kubernetes.io/docs/concepts/configuration/secret/>`_ in Kubernetes (For more details about pulling images from private registries, check out the `kuberetes documentation <https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/>`_).
+Since your Ubuntu Pro container image is in a private registry, you will need to create a `secret <https://kubernetes.io/docs/concepts/configuration/secret/>`_ in Kubernetes (For more details about pulling images from private registries, check out the `Kubernetes documentation <https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/>`_).

 You can use the following example command to create a secret named ``regcred`` for `Docker Hub <https://hub.docker.com>`_  (i.e. using ``https://index.docker.io/v1/``